Image Classification using PCA and LDA

 In addition to LDA analysis, QDA was performed (to relax the assumption of equal covariance matricies present in LDA).
 However, as shown below, it appears as if overall performance is roughly equal between the two models, perhaps due to the good linear separation of genders by the first PC.

-LOOCV accuracy for QDA classification of gender, including the first PC's
+LOOCV accuracy for QDA classification of gender

 After analyzing two different sets of image data, it is clear that PCA and LDA can be effective, accurate tools for classification of images.